GonzaloBarroso67/kernel-spatial-regression/README.md

   data from the AEMET OpenData API (documentary; requires a personal API key).
 - `01_exploratory_analysis.R` — Describes the dataset and explores the
-  response on the original and log scales (spatial and univariate plots, summaries by province, nearest-neighbour distances, and a missing-day diagnostic supporting the rescaling assumption).
+  response on the original and log scales (spatial and univariate plots, summaries by province, and a missing-day diagnostic supporting the rescaling assumption).
 - `02_parametric_preview_and_diagnostics.R` — Fits an exploratory linear
   trend on the log scale and diagnoses the spatial dependence in the residuals (empirical and directional variograms, independence test),